iraban-dutta/iraban-dutta/README.md

 Apart from the above, I have a keen interest in ML & DL and how it can be leveraged to solve business problems across different verticals.
 I am currently upskilling in this domian and hope to see myself as a skilled professional comfortable to work across the multiple stages in a typical ML project.

-Prior to working with data, I have had close to 4 years of experience (job + research) as an Analog & Mixed Signal IC Designer.
+Prior to working with data, I have worked as an IC Design Engineer.
 I have designed and worked across many blocks that we typically encounter in the signal chain of modern electronic systems such as ADCs, DACs, Osciallators, etc.

 ## Projects